 This APP is therefore not about many new objectives but rather on a new way of implementation, with the focus on integration, to enhance the development impact of the work.

-I therefore endorse the work to align the APP of the NRCS with the national priorities and accordingly table the APP for the NRCS in accordance with the request by the Speaker.
+I accordingly table the APP for 2022/23 in accordance with the request by the Speaker.